Aboagye-Heming/weather-app/README.md

 - **Bootstrap:** A front-end framework for designing responsive and mobile-first websites.
 - **OpenWeatherMap API:** Provides access to real-time weather data and forecasts.

+## Deployment

+You can access the deployed Weather App at this link.

 ## Acknowledgements

 - Weather data provided by [OpenWeatherMap](https://openweathermap.org/).